mannatgupta146/mannatgupta146/README.md

-# Hi 👋 I am Mannat Gupta !
+# Hi 👋 I am Mannat Gupta!

 ### 💫 About Me
 - 🌱 Passionate about **front-end development**, crafting **interactive** and **visually appealing** user experiences with **React, HTML, CSS, and JavaScript**.